churchportal/laravel-scheduled-maintenance/README.md

 ```bash
 composer require churchportal/laravel-scheduled-maintenance
 ```
-Publish the package assets (this will publish the config file, 1 migration, and and example blade view):
+Publish the package assets (this will publish the config file, 1 migration, and an example blade view):
 ```bash
 php artisan vendor:publish --provider="Churchportal\ScheduledMaintenance\ScheduledMaintenanceServiceProvider"
 ```